How to Write Your First SQL Select Statement in DBeaver

-If you have not selected a specific database, a window will appear which will prompt you to choose a connection.
+If you have not selected a specific database, a window will appear that will prompt you to choose a connection.

-Many of our users prefer to write scripts in the SQL console, which is a possibility DBeaver provides.
-As scripts written this way are not saved in a file format, in some cases console is faster and more convenient to use.
+Many of our users prefer to write scripts in the SQL console, which is a feature DBeaver provides.
+As scripts written this way are not saved in a file format, in some cases the console is faster and more convenient to use.

 Let’s try to write and execute a couple of simple queries to demonstrate the essential features of the SQL editor.
 We will use our test database.
 Working with any of your tables will be the same.